Brazil · audience itinerary

 - ◆Insect repellent

-- ◆Rain jacket or umbrella (especially in summer)
+- ◆Light rain jacket or umbrella (especially during summer)

 Travelers who liked Rio de Janeiro also looked at